Meet the new CUT&RUN compatible Antibodies

 Developed by Epicypher and available in Europe through tebu-bio, CUTANA CUT&RUN and its sister technology CUT&TAG are quickly becoming the preferred approaches for Chromatin Mapping experiments over the classical method ChiP-Seq.
 To supplement these advances, EpiCypher is also leading the way for the validation of highly specific antibodies to histone PTMs for chromatin profiling assays.
-Let’s check how these new antibodies are validated.
+Let’s see how these new antibodies are validated.

 CUT&RUN and CUT&TAG technologies generate high quality chromatin profiling data with reduced cell input and sequencing requirement as compared to ChIP-seq.
 To allow researchers to benefit from these technical advantages, Epicypher are validating new CUTANA compatible antibodies highly specific to histone PTMs for chromatin profiling assays.